vivekbajpai82/Pharma-Care/README.md

-# 🏥 Pharma Care - Digital Prescription Management System
+# 🏥 Pharma Care - Digital Prescription

 A comprehensive web application for doctors to create, manage, and share digital prescriptions with patients.
 Built with modern web technologies for seamless prescription generation and distribution.